scc-digitalhub/validation-framework/server/README.md

 }
 ```

-For `data-resource` and `short-report`, if a document already exists with the same `project_id`, `experiment_id` and `run_id`, it will result in an error.
+For any kind of document other than `artifact-metadata`, if a document already exists with the same `project_id`, `experiment_id` and `run_id`, it will result in an error.

 For `run-metadata`, an optional parameter named `overwrite` may be specified.

 If `overwrite` is specified and set to `true`, it will generate the document, and delete all previously existing documents of any kind that match the same combination of `project_id`, `experiment_id` and `run_id`.

-If `overwrite` is not specified or set to a different value, it will behave the same as `data-resource` and `short-report`, resulting in an error if a document with the same `project_id`, `experiment_id` and `run_id` already exists.
+If `overwrite` is not specified or set to a different value and a document with the same `project_id`, `experiment_id` and `run_id` already exists, it will result in an error.

 The body for `artifact-metadata` must include the following:
-* `experiment_name` - Name of the experiment.
+* `experiment_id` - ID of the experiment.
 * `run_id` - ID of the run.
 * `name` - Name of the artifact.
 * `uri` - Location of the artifact.

+Optionally, the body may also include:
+* `experiment_name` - Name of the experiment.

 Example:
 ```
 {
-  "id":"60477dbfc30c0d5703a7da5c",
-  "experiment_name":"experiment_validation",
+  "experiment_id":"experiment_validation",
   "run_id":"c51dbaf523e943c099b11a53a38e6a4f",
   "name": "file.sample",
   "uri":"a/b/c"
 }
 ```

-No error will occur for `artifact-metadata` if other documents contain the same values in these fields.
+No error will occur for `artifact-metadata` if other documents contain the same combination of values.

 ---